lorrli274/next/lessons/community/SQLAlchemy/11-Common Filter Operators.md

 query.filter(User.name.like('%ed%'))
 ```

-> Note: `ColumnOperators.like()` renders the `LIKE` operator, which is case insensitive on some backends, and case sensitive on others.
+info> Note: `ColumnOperators.like()` renders the `LIKE` operator, which is case insensitive on some backends, and case sensitive on others.
 For guaranteed case-insensitive comparisons, use `ColumnOperators.ilike()`.

 * [`ILIKE`]() (case-insensitive LIKE):